Metrication in the United States: 20th century

-The ending of the USMB increased doubts that metrication would really be implemented.
-Public and private sector metrication slowed even while competitiveness between nations and demands of global marketplaces increased.
+The end of the USMB increased doubts that metrication would really happen.
+Public and private sector conversion slowed even as international competition and the demands of global markets increased.

 The American National Metric Council (ANMC) was established in 1973 by the American National Standards Institute (ANSI) as a non-profit, tax-exempt organization for planning and coordinating metric activity in all sectors of the U.S. economy.
-The ANMC became a separately incorporated organization in 1976.
-The ANMC was intended to facilitate U.S. metrication by maintaining a voluntary and orderly process that minimizes costs and maximizes benefits, and to provide information, forums, individual assistance, and other services for its subscribers.
+It became a separately incorporated organization in 1976.
+The ANMC aimed to keep conversion voluntary and orderly, minimizing costs and maximizing benefits, and provided information, forums and assistance to its subscribers.

-The ANMC attempted to coordinate the metric planning of many industrial sectors, unlike the USMB, which only attempted to implement the policy set forth in the Metric Conversion Act of 1975.
-After the formation of the USMB, committees of the ANMC submitted conversion plans for the chemical sector and for the instruments sector.
-These sector conversion plans were later approved by the USMB.
+Unlike the USMB, which only implemented the policy set out in the Metric Conversion Act, the ANMC tried to coordinate metric planning across industrial sectors.
+Its committees submitted conversion plans for the chemical and instruments sectors, which the USMB later approved.
 From 1975 through 1987, the ANMC held a series of well-attended annual conferences.
-Subsequently, a series of National Metric Conferences, jointly sponsored by the ANMC, the U.S. Metric Association (USMA), the Department of Commerce, and the National Institute of Standards and Technology (NIST), were held from 1989 through 1993.
+National Metric Conferences, jointly sponsored by the ANMC, the U.S. Metric Association (USMA), the Department of Commerce, and NIST, followed from 1989 through 1993.

+National Metric Week, begun by the National Council of Teachers of Mathematics, was first held in 1976 during the week beginning on May 10.
+It continued to be held in May until 1983, when it was moved to the week of October 10 because the original date was too close to the end of the school year.